The Federal Reserve sets U.S. monetary policy and the New York Fed plays a central role in implementing it.

 In addition, the FOMC at times issues forward guidance, or communications about the economic outlook and likely future course of monetary policy to shape market expectations about interest rates and financial conditions more broadly.
 Forward guidance is typically communicated through FOMC statements and policymaker remarks.

 The FOMC announces the target range for the federal funds rate after each of the Committee’s eight meetings per year.
 The federal funds rate is the interest rate on transactions between banks and other eligible entities to borrow and lend their account balances at the Federal Reserve on an overnight, unsecured basis.
-These account balances, or reserve balances, are deposits held by eligible institutions for multiple reasons, including to meet payment obligations, manage their liquidity risk, and comply with associated regulatory ratios.
+These account balances, or reserve balances, are deposits held by eligible institutions for multiple reasons, including meeting payment obligations, managing liquidity risk, and complying with associated regulatory ratios.

 With an ample supply of reserves in the banking system, the Federal Reserve controls the federal funds rate primarily through the setting of administered rates, and active management of the supply of reserves is not required.